-Sutton Coldfield Town Centre is the largest suburban centre in the City, and is located to the north of Birmingham.
+Sutton Coldfield Town Centre is the largest suburban centre in the city, and is located to the north of Birmingham.
 It has excellent connectivity by train and bus, and access to the motorway network.
 It extends from the High Street in the north to Birmingham Road to the south.
 It incorporates the train station and Town Hall to the north-west, and is bounded by Victoria Road and Queen Street to the east and the rail line to the west.
-Sutton Coldfield Old Town, which is the historic heart of the centre, creates a distinctive high street environment.
-Sutton Park, one of the largest urban parks in Europe, is a 10 minute walk from the Town Centre.